valeryan/vscode-phpsab/README.md

 ## Multi-Root Workspace Support

 This extension now fully supports Multi-Root Workspaces.
 The extension previously used the first root folder in your workspace to configure and run both phpcs and phpcbf.
 The new system allows each workspace to be configured and run independently with respect to the root folder of the open file being sniffed.
 This means you can have phpcs functionality in one folder and have it disabled in another within a workspace.

+## Single File Mode Support

+This extension now supports formatting single files without needing a workspace folder open (single file mode).
+Both phpcs and phpcbf will work in this mode.

+When in single file mode:

+-   The global user settings are used instead of workspace settings.
+-   The `autoRulesetSearch` setting is ignored, and will essentially act as if it was set to `false` (and just return the file path as set in `standard`).

+A global composer setup is required:

+-   The `executablePathCS` and `executablePathCBF` settings **must** be set to the full absolute path of phpcs and phpcbf respectively, _OR_ set them to empty strings to allow the extension to automatically find the global composer installation and resolve the paths to the globally installed phpcs/phpcbf.

+-   If the `phpsab.standard` setting is used for a ruleset file then it **must** be the full absolute path.

 ## Linter Installation